The race for the vacant Republican seat at FERC is gettingawfully crowded as a third candidate from Capitol Hill has signaledhis interest in the post.

-Barton made the announcement last Tuesday during a day-longconference sponsored by The Energy Daily and The Hill publicationsthat addressed “The Outlook for Energy Legislation” this year.
+Barton made the announcement yesterday during a day-longconference sponsored by The Energy Daily and The Hill publicationsthat addressed “The Outlook for Energy Legislation.”

 Separately, Barton still is clinging to the hope thatcomprehensive legislation to restructure the electricity industrywill make it out of the House and Senate, and land on thepresident’s desk this year.
-On the House side,”I happen to think the electricity bill [which came out of hissubcommittee] is a possible do” in 2000, he said at the conference.
+On the House side, “I happen to thinkthe electricity bill [which came out of his subcommittee] is apossible do” in 2000, he said at the conference.

-“If you take what we [did] and massage it some,” Barton noted hebelieves it’s possible to move a House bill as early as thisspring.
+“If you take what we [did] and massage it some,” Barton said hebelieves it’s possible to move a House bill as early as thisspring.
 “The fixings are there.
 We just have to put it in the ovenand cook it a little.”
 He said he was to meet with CommerceCommittee Chairman Thomas Bliley (R-VA) Tuesday afternoon todiscuss restructuring legislation.
 “My assumption is that he wantsto move a bill,” Barton said, adding that Bliley hadn’t indicatedotherwise.

 But some of Barton’s House colleagues, who also spoke at theconference, weren’t nearly as optimistic.
 “I don’t see any billthis year because there are so many interest groups slugging itout,” said Rep. Dennis J. Kucinich (D-OH).
-He believes it would”take a battle” to get a retail power bill on the House floor in2000.
+He believes it would”take a battle” to get a retail power bill on the floor in 2000.

 The “potential for a summer crisis” this year would make theargument for at least moving a reliability piece, he said.
 Otherenergy-related ornaments could be attached to the reliabilitymeasure, but it “cannot be very many [ornaments],” Pickering noted.”It will have to be a small tree” if it is to get through Congress.